zaphosting/docs/docs/smalland-firststeps-dashboard.md

 ---
 id: smalland-firststeps-dashboard
 title: "Smalland: Survive the Wilds: Dashboard overview"
-description: "Information about the dashboard of an Smalland: Survive the Wilds server from ZAP-Hosting - ZAP-Hosting.com Documentation"
+description: "Information about the dashboard of an Smalland: Survive the Wilds server from ZAP-Hosting "
 sidebar_label: Dashboard
 services:
   - gameserver